 There is an immediate need to provide housing solutions to these Australians so they can enjoy a better of quality of life, greater social interaction, more independence, and freedom of choice.

-For eligible participants of the SDA, funding is now available specifically for providers, like AHA, to offer specialist housing to those who require and deserve it.
-This exciting initiative finally offers people with specialist supported accommodation needs the opportunity to live with more abundance, connectivity and choice.
+For eligible participants of the SDA, funding is now available for providers, like AHA, to offer specialist housing to those who need it.
+This exciting initiative finally offers people with specialist housing needs the opportunity to live with more abundance, connectivity, and choice.
 A right that every Australian should enjoy.

-The founder of Accessible Homes Australia is Perry Cross , a C2 ventilated quadriplegic who was injured in a football tackle at the age of 19.
-For the past 25 years, since sustaining his injury, Perry has lived with his family, originally residing in his parents home, moving onto his sister’s, and in recent years his brother’s home for support.
-It was simply never an option for Perry to live in his own home, until the SDA was implemented.
+The founder of Accessible Homes Australia is Perry Cross AM, a C2 ventilated quadriplegic who was injured in a football tackle at the age of 19.
+For the first 25 years, after sustaining his injury, Perry lived with his family, originally residing in his parents’ home, moving onto his sister’s, and then his brother’s home for support.
+It was simply never an option for Perry to live in his own home, until SDA was implemented.

 With the new world that the SDA offered, Perry could finally contemplate the question of, “what if?”.
 What if he could live with more independence?
 What if he could enjoy more freedom?
 What if he could be immersed in a central, everyday neighbourhood where he could visit a cafe?
 What if he could enjoy a life in a purpose built home to support his specialist accommodation needs?
 That was a question that was met with anticipation and naturally, a lot of nerves.

 Perry now looks back on his decision with sheer gratitude.
-As an approved participant of the SDA – he was able to access and move into a new apartment.
+As an approved participant of the SDA – he was able to access and move into his new apartment provided by AHA.
 For the first time in his life, he has a place to call his own home.
 The new lease on life he feels is one that, he says, only someone with specialist needs can actually describe.